 Please be mindful that we do not allow dogs on site unless they are trained assistance dogs.
 Please do not bring your dog with you to the site and please do not leave your dog in the car.

 When travelling through Slimbridge village please be mindful of our neighbours and reduce your speed to 20mph once you leave the A38.

-The Estuary Tower roof terrace will remain open with Guides in the Hide present (9.30am-4pm) and you can venture out to our Summer Walkway to the banks of the Severn Estuary.
-There will be a new viewing screen underneath the Estuary Tower along with a viewing screen on the South Finger Reedbed.
-A new short loop path around South Finger Reedbed will be introduced - similar to last year and the Safari trailer will be set up next to the Canoe Hut for viewing the Top New Piece.
+You can venture out to our Summer Walkway to the banks of the Severn Estuary.
+There is a new viewing screen underneath the Estuary Tower along with a viewing screen on the South Finger Reedbed.
+A new short loop path around South Finger Reedbed has been introduced.
 Read more about these new wildlife viewing spots here.

-We have a selection of take away hot and cold snacks, drinks and ice creams available from our outdoor kiosks for you to enjoy on-the-go to fuel your wetland adventure.
-View the Welly Boot Land kiosk menu and the Riverlife kiosk menu.
-Our Kingfisher Kitchen restaurant will also be providing a takeaway service.
-View the Kingfisher Kitchen menu.
+Our restaurant is now open sit down meals.
+We also have a selection of take away hot and cold snacks, drinks and ice creams available from our outdoor Canoe kiosk which is open daily for you to enjoy on-the-go to fuel your wetland adventure.
+Welly Boot Land kiosk is open during weekends and school holidays.
+Please check kiosk opening times on the day you visit at admissions as these can change due to staffing.

 You’re more than welcome to bring your own food and drink and make use of our well-spaced picnic benches to enjoy your snacks in the great outdoors.

 The gift shop is open offering a gorgeous selection of gifts, fun toys, informative books and good value bird food and feeding accessories.

 To limit touch points and keep you safe we’re asking everyone to pay by card where possible and in line with government guidance we are recommending that face masks be worn in all indoor spaces.